Zen and the Art of Midge Maintenance

 And what images they became.
 Their stillness and beauty belying the initial fear and chaos in my mind caused by that skirmish with the midges, reflecting the true beauty of the lake.
 Perfect.

 The memories and emotions I will always feel when I see these prints will forever contain that searing, burning, concentrated pain, and I will cherish them all the more because of that.
-As well for the part I played in helping the midges maintain their population in the spectacular highlands…and their fearsome reputation around the world.
+As well as for the part I played in helping the midges maintain their population in the spectacular highlands…and their fearsome reputation around the world.